iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - Dimensionality reduction is more helpful for the algorithms that consist of distance calculations: Regressions, KNN, K Mean, and SVM.
 - Dimensionality reduction helps identify and focus on the features that capture the most significant information.

+**When to use Dimensionality Reduction?**
+- When facing high computational costs due to a large number of features.
+- When a model suffers from overfitting due to many features.
+- When you need to visualize high-dimensional data in 2D or 3D.

 ### **Benefits:**
 - **Simplified Analysis:** Analyzing data with fewer, relevant, features is easier and faster.
+- **Improved Accuracy:**  Simplifies the model, which improves accuracy.
+- **Faster Training:** Less data means faster computation.
 - **Improved Visualization:** Lower-dimensional data can be visualized more effectively using charts and plots.
 - **Enhanced ML:** Reduced computational cost, faster model training and better accuracy + model performance.